tbarron/tbx/README.md

       written to stdin of the command.
 If a str *input* ends with '|' the argument will be run as a command and its output will be written to stdin of the payload command.

+## Running tests

+        $ py.test

+With a coverage report (must have coverage and pytest-cov installed):

+        $ py.test --cov

+With a coverage report showing the lines not tested

+        $ py.test --cov --cov-report term-missing